-Thank Mom for Lessons She Taught on Mother’s Day
+Thank Mom for the Lessons She Taught on Mother’s Day

-They cook delicious meals, take care of the children when they’re sick, and they give up a lot.
-While you always have your fair share of fights, in many cases, those things you were annoyed about, were actually lessons, plumbing system lessons!
+They cook delicious meals, take care of the children when they’re sick, and give up a lot.
+While you always have your fair share of fights, in many cases, those things you were annoyed about were actually lessons, plumbing system lessons!